Matvieienko/goit-pycore-hw-05/README.md

 To run the bot, please follow these steps:

-1. Install Python (version 3.8 or newer):
+1. Install Python.
 You can download it [here](https://www.python.org/downloads/).

 2. Run the following command to install all necessary packages: